Angelo-Rosal/Angelo-Rosal.github.io/essays/use-of-ai.md

 # I. Introduction

 AI has become more and more of an integral learning resource in education, especially in classes like Software Engineering where problem-solving, coding, and writing documentation are central.
 In ICS 314, I could integrate AI tools into my own learning process.
-I employed ChatGPT, GitHub Copilot, and Google Bard when I needed them.
-They were employed for various purposes—from debugging code, to documenting, to teaching me new things.
+I employed ChatGPT and GitHub Copilot when I needed them.
+They were employed for various purposes.
+From debugging code, to documenting, to teaching me new things.
 Throughout the course, AI was a resource that, when used judiciously, enhanced my productivity and deepened my understanding of software engineering principles.

 # II.
 Personal Experience with AI